danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 [RUNME](https://siusoon.gitlab.io/Aesthetic_Programming_Book/p5_SampleCode/ch3_InfiniteLoops/sketch3_1/)

-Can you describe the different elements and imagine how they operate computationally in your own words.
+Can you describe the various elements and how they operate computationally in your own words?

 1. **Speculation**
     - Based on what you see/experience on the screen, describe:
         - What are the elements?
 Come up with a list of features.
-            - What is moving and not moving?
+            - What is moving and what isn't?
-            - How many ellipses are there at the center?
+            - How many ellipses are there in the middle?
-            - Try to resize the window and see what happens?
+            - Try to resize the window and see what happens.
     - Further questions:
         - how do you set the background color?
         - how does the ellipse rotate?
         - how can you make the ellipse fade out and rotate to the next position?
         - how can you position the static yellow lines, as well as the moving ellipses in a single sketch?
 2. **Experimentation**
-    - Try to change some of the parameters e.g. `background()`, `framerate()`, the variables inside `drawElements()`
+    - Try to change some of the parameters, e.g. `background()`, `framerate()`, the variables inside `drawElements()`
-    - There are some new functions used, can you check these out in the `p5.js` reference? (e.g. `push()`, `pop()`, `translate()`, `rotate()`)
+    - There are some new functions you can check in the `p5.js` reference (e.g. `push()`, `pop()`, `translate()`, `rotate()`)
-3. **Mapping** with physical source code print
+3. **Mapping**
-    - Map some of the findings/features from the *Speculation* that you have done with the source code.
+    - Map some of the findings/features from the speculation you have done to the source code.
 Which block of code relates to your findings?
-    - Can you identify the part/block of code that responds to the elements that you have speculated on earlier?
+    - Can you identify the part/block of code that responds to the elements that you have speculated on?
 4. **Technical questions/issues**
-    - `let cir = 360/num*(frameCount%num);` <br> With the modulo operator[^modulo] (%) that computes the remainder after division, what does this line mean and do?
+    - `let cir = 360/num*(frameCount%num);` <br> with the modulo operator[^modulo] (%) that computes the remainder after division, explain what this line means and does?
 5. **Other conceptual questions**
     - Where do you often see this icon?
     - What do you know about this icon?